Qiongyi/TRIAGE_R_Package/docs/User-friendly functions.rst

 **Parameters:**

 - `ds`: The output matrix from the `TRIAGEgene` function.

+..

 - `output_file`: The desired file name for the output heatmap PDF.

+..

-- `top_no`: Optional.
-The number of top TRIAGE ranked genes to consider for the Jaccard index calculation.
+- `top_no`: (Optional) The number of top TRIAGE ranked genes to consider for the Jaccard index calculation.
 Default is 100.

 **Usage Example:**